-If Referee 1 decides that a correctable error has occurred, everything that took place after the error is nullified and play is resumed from the point at which the error occurred.
-The clock and score shall be reset to the point where the error occurred.
+e.
+If Referee 1decides that a correctable error has occurred, everything that took place after the error is nullified and play is resumed from the point at which the error occurred.
+The game clock, forty (40) second clock and score shall be reset to the point where the error occurred.